xyz0105/arzooweb.github.io/index.md

 Tap on an unlocked gallery portrait with a **green** border to activate the Augmented Reality Projector:tm:.
 Tap on the camera screen's view of the ground to place that animal in 3D space!
 Walk around the animal to view it from multiple perspectives.

+If you have issues placing animals with the Augmented Reality Projector:tm:, check if your mobile device is on [this list.](https://library.vuforia.com/articles/Solution/vuforia-fusion-supported-devices.html) Incompatible devices will still be able to use all other features of the app, but unable to project the animals.
+If your device is on the list and you continue experiencing issues, please consult a member of the SSMV Zoo App group or the zoo staff.

 [Visit the Nashville Zoo's Website Here](https://www.nashvillezoo.org/)

 Made by the SSMV Zoo App group: